3ytasarim/RockDrillAgora/replit.md

 ## Frontend

 The frontend is a React SPA built with TypeScript and Vite.
 It uses Wouter for lightweight routing and TanStack Query for server state management.
 UI components are built with Radix UI primitives and styled using shadcn/ui and Tailwind CSS, supporting dynamic theming.
-A key feature is a real-time autocomplete search bar with a responsive dropdown, filtering by product name, Delkom code, or Reference code, and featuring Framer Motion animations for smooth interactions.
+A key feature is a real-time autocomplete search bar with a responsive dropdown, filtering by product name and Delkom code, and featuring Framer Motion animations for smooth interactions.
+Images are optimized with native lazy loading for improved performance.

 ## Backend